cosmos/ibc-go/docs/versioned_docs/version-v4.4.0/01-ibc/03-apps/05-packets_acks.md

 slug: /ibc/apps/packets_acks
 ---

 # Define packets and acks

 :::note Synopsis
 Learn how to define custom packet and acknowledgement structs and how to encode and decode them.
 :::

 :::note

-## Pre-requisites Readings
+## Pre-requisite readings

 - [IBC Overview](../01-overview.md))
 - [IBC default integration](../02-integration.md)

 :::

 ## Custom packets

 Modules connected by a channel must agree on what application data they are sending over the